Listening to your views on urgent treatment

 - Those mental health needs through discussions with a peer support group

 - Carers – at the Carers Advisory Partnership

 - Patients waiting in A&E

 We also held discussions about urgent care with the North Lincolnshire Patient Participation Group (PPG) Chairs Forum, a number of PPG meetings and our CCG Patient and Community Assurance Group.

-The CCG has now published its report on the findings of its urgent care survey.
+The CCG has now published its report on the findings of the urgent care survey.
 You can download and read the full report here.

-We will produce a ‘You Said We Did’ document so that you can see how people’s views have been taken into account and contributed to the new service.
+We will shortly produce a ‘You Said We Did’ document so that you can easily see how people’s views have been taken into account and contributed to the new service.